- Liver Dog Treats by Donna

-If so, these easy-to-make treats made from beef liver will please your pet.
+If you are tired of mass-produced treats, these easy-to-make treats made from beef liver will please your pet.

 It has ONE (as in '1') ingredient.
 You gotta love '1'.

 As a change from chicken for my dogs, I use beef liver.
+They love these liver dog treats.
 The nice thing about beef liver is you don't have to slice it!

 Donna jokes: "For me, that's a good thing as sharp knives and I don't go well together!"